jobedom/sublime-php-modern/README.md

 ![Screenshot](https://raw.github.com/jobedom/sublime-php-modern/master/screenshot.png)

 The objective of this package is keeping PHP language definition up to date with PHP syntax changes.
+Notice the PHP code in the screenshot is pure gobbledygook.

 This is a work in progress.
 Pull requests are welcome.